josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 </script>

 A bit of background to start this post: I've never really been into mechanical keyboards.
 I wasn't always into ergonomic keyboards, either.
-For most of my design and tech career, I was perfectly happy with the default Apple keyboard, and it served me well.
+For most of my design and tech career, I was perfectly happy with the default Apple keyboard, or the built-in keyboard on the laptop.

 Then, in 2020, constantly using my computer from home (usually on my lap, but sometimes at sub-optimal makeshift home workstations), I developed a repetitive stress injury, or RSI; chronic pain from, basically, doing things the wrong way too much.
+(Laptops are made for portability, not comfort.)

 Eventually, I invested in a range of office ergonomics, including a standing desk, and my first split keyboard: the [Kinesis Freestyle2 for Mac](https://kinesis-ergo.com/shop/freestyle2-mac/).
-The split took a little while to get used to, but it served me well for a year or two, allowing me to type with my hands in a more natural, straight position.
+The split took a little while to get used to, but it served me well for a year or two, allowing me to type with my wrists in a more natural, straight position.

 However, while one problem was solved, a new one emerged: I began to develop pain in my thumb from constantly curling it under my hand to hold the command key (⌘) for shortcuts (especially cmd + tab, which I use constantly to switch apps).

 Unfortunately, the Freestyle2 has no real key remapping ability.
-Plus, while it had served me well for a time, I felt ready for a change anyway.
+Plus, I felt ready for a change anyway.
 So, knowing that I'll likely be typing on a keyboard every day for as long as my career lasts, I set out to find a new solution.

 I read several articles on ergonomic keyboards, and asked about them in the [ShopTalk show D-D-D-Discord](https://www.patreon.com/shoptalkshow), where I can often find good advice and opinions on office gear.

 One of the candidates I mentioned being interested in was [the ZSA Moonlander](https://www.zsa.io/moonlander), which seems to be a very popular keyboard among both developers and keyboard enthusiasts.
-It boasts a wide range of impressive features and cool touches, but was on my list mainly because of the thumb keys.
+It boasts a wide range of impressive features and cool touches, but was on my list mainly because of the thumb keys, which seemed like they would solve my problems nicely.

-When I mentioned the Moonlander in the `#gear` channel, Chris Coyier responded with this:
+When I mentioned the Moonlander in the `#gear` channel, [Chris Coyier](https://chriscoyier.net) responded with this:

 ![Chris Coyier posting in Discord: I will literally mail you a Moonlander if you want.
 I have one and I can now guarantee you I'll never make time to actually learn how to use it](/images/post_images/moonlander/offer.png)